Putnam-Lab/Lab_Management/Lab_Resources/DNA_RNA-protocols/HighMolecularWeightDNA-Acropora pulchra-sperm.md

 3. Transfer **300 uL of the sperm** in DNA/RNA shield volume to the  Monarch 2 ml Tube.
 Add 5uL of RNase A and 10 uL of Proteinase K to this.
 Invert 10 times to mix.
 Avoid introducing air bubbles.
 Do not vortex or pipette.

     > This will be approximately 15,000 or 1.5 x 10^4 cells, which is below the recommended input of cells.
 We may need to increase the input to 600 uL and increase the RNAse A and Proteinase K accordingly (as well as the Precipitation Enhancer and Isopropanol below).
-    >
-    > **Protocol adjustment: Instead of adding ProK and RNAse A at same time, add Proteinase K, incubate for 10 mins at 56 ºC, and then add RNAse A and repeat the incubation.**

 4. Incubate at **56°C for 10 minutes** in a thermal mixer with agitation at the desired speed to control the shearing and tune the size of gDNA.
 The speed of the thermal mixer influences fragment length; higher speeds reduce overall size.
 For the standard ligationbased Oxford Nanopore Technologies (ONT) sequencing protocol, agitation at **2,000 rpm is recommended**.
 If desired, samples can be stored at 4°C overnight after the incubation.